Linux computers on the FI network use a module system to manage the software installed on them. Thanks to it

 #%Module1.0 #! #!
 Title: ghc #!
 Version: 8.10.2 #!
 Description: The Glasgow Haskell Compiler prepend-path PATH /packages/run.64/ghc-8.10.2/bin prepend-path MANPATH /packages/run.64/ghc-8.10.2/share/man

 Similarly, you may need to set up

 LD_LIBRARY_PATHor other environment variables.
 Here you can also set module dependencies on other modules or conflicts with other modules.
-Details can be found in a separate section below and in
+See the separate section below and

 Test the functionality.